TuwaIO/pulsar-core/apps/docs/src/content/apiReference/pulsar-evm/src/components/selectEvmTxExplorerLink.md

 `Chain`[]

-An array of supported chain objects from viem.
+An array of supported chain objects, typically from `viem/chains`.

 ### txKey

 `` `0x${string}` ``

-The tx key of the transaction for which to generate the link.
+The unique key (`txKey`) of the transaction for which to generate the link.

 ### replacedTxHash?

 `` `0x${string}` ``

 Optional.
-If provided, the link will be generated for this hash instead of the original.
+If this is a speed-up/cancel transaction, this is the hash of the new transaction.

 ## Returns

 `string`

-The URL to the transaction on the corresponding block explorer, or an empty string if not found.
+The full URL to the transaction on the corresponding block explorer or Safe app, or an empty string if the transaction or required chain configuration is not found.